 Animals, including humans, ingest food to get both energy and mass.
 While energy refers to capacity to do work, mass is used to build all bodily structures.
-Not a single gram of body mass is gained due to the energy intake.
-Calories represent the heat release upon food oxidation, and as such, Calories have no impact on body mass.
+Not a single gram of body mass is added through energy intake.
+Calories represent the heat release upon food oxidation, and as such, calories have no impact on body mass [1,5].
 Heat does not produce mass.
-Consequently, the only food property that can augment body mass is its nutrient mass, not its energy content (i.e., Calories).
+Almost all of an atom's mass comes from the protons and neutrons (i.e., nucleons) that make it up; nuclei contain >99.9% of the mass of an atom.
+In the chemical reactions that take place in the human body, the nucleus of the atom remains intact.
+Body mass can only change due to net mass flow [1,5,16]; thus, the only food property that can augment body mass is its nutrient mass, not its energy content (i.e., calories).